European Economic Area (EEA)

 EU membership negotiations

 Iceland submitted an application for EU-Membership [45 KB] in July 2009.
-Following a decision of the European Council, negotiations were opened in June 2010.
+Accession negotiations started in July 2010 but were put on hold by Iceland in May 2013.

 EU-EFTA reports - EU Council conclusions